 “Oh sorry, carry on.”

-Elizabeth had now stopped talking but could at least follow conversations by the way her eyes followed people’s gazes.
-Towards evening, she completely closed her eyes and didn’t open
+She could still follow conversations by the way her eyes followed people’s gazes.
+But towards evening, she completely shut her eyes.
+Scared, Katelyn rang the bell.

 And with that, the priest left.

 Ambrose sat in a corner with his head buried in his hands, dozing off.
 Justin pressed the call button and paced the room, then pressed it again.
 The nurse appeared, looking tired but still smiling.

 She took one look at Elizabeth and paged the doctor.

-‘How is she?’
+“How is she?”
 Katelyn asked, heaving, and panting.

-After five minutes that felt like a lifetime, the doctor entered his face without his usual smile.
+After five minutes that felt like a lifetime, the doctor entered the room, his face without his usual smile.

-He instructed the nurse to get more morphine and turned to Ambrose.
+He turned to the nurse.
+“Get more morphine.”
+Then to Ambrose.
 “We need to up the dose though this might turn fatal, but it’s the minimum we can do in the circumstance to take her out of pain.

 There’s a strong likelihood her heart will stop.
 Given your wife has a DNR order, if that happens, we must let her go.
 As her decision-maker, we need you to sign off on the treatment.”

 Katelyn interjected.
 “No, when did she get a Do Not Resuscitate order?”

-© Copyright 2020 reaganwyatt.
+© Copyright 2021 reaganwyatt.
 All rights reserved.